 I am Sharone Halevy, a New York City commission-based abstract expressionist.
 My paintings are influenced by my clients' stories, inspirations, and hopes.
 Sound is foundational to my process, so I ask my clients to provide music which informs the paintings I create.

-Art is a way to interpret our experiences and make them beautiful.
+Art is a way to interpret our experiences and make them beautiful; to let something be contemplative as well as reflective.

 There is a choice--an agreement, even--between canvas and patron: you can choose to experience a painting in a flash or sit with it for hours on end.
 Both should have an impact.
 I strive to get the viewer's mind churning and dreaming; hopefully relating itself to a work that can seem as abstracted as our emotions.